- QCOM Tour Registration

 Quillen welcomes applications from excellent students regardless of major or course of study.
 However, completion of a minimum of 90 semester hours of coursework from a regionally accredited college or university is required to be eligible for admission.
 Additionally, all applicants are required to submit scores from the Medical College Admissions Test (MCAT).
 MCAT scores from any administration, of the new MCAT exam, within the previous two calendar years are acceptable.
 Undergraduate GPA, strength of curriculum and scores on the MCAT will continue to be evaluated as important indicators of probable academic success.
 Competitive performance on the MCAT requires adequate preparation in the behavioral and social sciences, general biology, general and organic chemistry, biochemistry, algebraic and trigonometric quantitative skills, and physical science.
 Appropriate preparation is strongly advised and will be evaluated in the selection process.
 The ability to read and comprehend information at a rapid pace is of great value.

-Effective with the application cycle for the 2017 entering class, all applicants progressing to our secondary application stage will be required to take and have their scores reported to us on a designated Situational Judgment Test (SJT).
+All applicants progressing to our secondary application stage will be required to take and have their scores reported to us on a designated Situational Judgment Test (SJT).
 Continuing to pursue our mission in primary care and people oriented medicine, we have long sought another tool which could help us identify and select "the best applicants" for our school.
 After considerable thought, our admissions committee has decided to go with CASPer.
 Specific information about registering for CASPer is included at www.takecasper.com.
 A sample scenario of a CASPer question may also be seen at this website.

 Applicants should demonstrate scientific curiosity and enthusiasm for life-long learning.
 The continuum of scientific discovery that impacts diagnostic and therapeutic practice requires that applicants have an adequate preparation in the pre-clinical sciences, particularly in biochemistry, bio-molecular mechanisms and genetics.
 In addition, the Admissions Committee looks for a broad educational foundation in the behavioral and social sciences, humanities, literature and the fine arts.